-This quick and Truly Easy Low Sugar Cranberry Sauce is made with Marsala wine for a bit of festive flavour, cayenne pepper for a bit of bite, and is ready in under 10 minutes.
+This low in sugar, quick cranberry sauce is made with Marsala wine for a bit of festive flavour, cayenne pepper for a bit of bite, and is ready in under 10 minutes.

 I can’t imagine Christmas without cranberries.
 I put cranberries in homemade stuffing, both the meaty kind as well as vegetarian.
 I scatter them over my roasted brussels sprouts, and even add them to my Christmas dark chocolate truffles.

-And I always make sure my Christmas menu includes homemade cranberry sauce.
+And I always make sure my Christmas menu includes homemade chunky cranberry sauce.

 Low sugar easy cranberry sauce